smaro-nitr/package-license-extractor/README.md

 > <b>latest-version-repository</b>: url will take you to the latest version's git repository <br/>
 > <b>exact-version-registry</b>: url will take you to the exact version's npm registry <br/>

-Note: Url will be decide based on above order.
-Once particular Url is found, further search for Url will stop.
+Note: URL will be decided based on the validation order mentioned above.
+Once a particular URL is found and validated programmatically, further search for URL will stop.
 <br/>&nbsp;

 ## Note
-Internet connection is a must to make it work and time required to fetch depends upon the no of dependency and your connection speed.
+Internet connection is required to make use of this package.<br/>
+Total time required to depend on no of dependency info is being fetched and also on your internet connection speed.
 <br/>&nbsp;

 ## Contact
 * Author: Subhendu Kumar Sahoo
 * Email: smaro.nitr@gmail.com
 * Website: https://smaro-nitr.github.io
-* Always welcome for bugfix, feature suggestion and feedback
+* Always welcome for a bugfix, feature suggestion, and feedback